4arti/4arti.github.io/_pages/about.md

 In order to explore the straddling world of numbers and code, I also dabbled into software engineering across various startup landscapes for two years.
 I have had an enriching learning experience with Java tech stack.

-My love for Mathematics made me curious about machine learning and I decided to pursue machine learning as a collaborative researcher at the Department of Mathematics and Soft-Computing, IIT Roorkee.
+My love for Mathematics made me curious about machine learning and I decided to pursue machine learning as a collaborative researcher at the Department of Mathematics and Scientific Computing, IIT Roorkee.